rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 ### **Specifying Selective Destinations**

-You can also choose to load or send events to selective destinations by passing an [integrations object](#integrationopts) in the options parameter to the supported API methods.
+You can also choose to load or send events to selective destinations by passing an [integrations object](#integrationopts) in the options parameter of the supported API methods.
 RudderStack loads or sends events only to those destinations that are enabled.

 The format of the `load` method with integration names passed as arguments will look like the following: